 This is our community.
-We are fortunate to have a strong and committed governance and staff team who are genuinely focused on maximising opportunities to deliver better and more efficiently, and ensure we are a leading, innovative council that is delivering the best for our communities.
+We are fortunate to have a strong and committed governance and staff team who are genuinely focused on maximising opportunities to deliver better and more efficiently for our communities, despite the challenges we face.

 As we work on the 2026-27 Annual Plan and start work on the 2027-37 Long Term Plan, we have to make sure our financial future is sustainable.
-We are committed to work hard for our community to make Waitaki the best place to be, empowering our people and place to thrive.
+We are committed to work hard for our community to make Waitaki a great place to live, work, and play.